sy77777en/video_annotation_folk/labels_markdown/lighting_setup/color_grading/brightness/index.md

 <h3>📖 Definition:</h3>
-Is the video’s brightness balanced, neither too bright nor too dark?
+Does the video show a scene with balanced and stable illumination, with no large areas that are too bright (overexposed) or too dark (underexposed)?

 <details>
 <summary><h4> Question (Definition)</h4></summary>